 Under the FDA's MDR regulations, we are required to report to the FDA information that reasonably suggests a product we market may have caused or contributed to a death or serious injury or malfunctioned and our product or a similar device marketed by us would be likely to cause or contribute to death or serious injury if the malfunction were to recur.
 In addition, all manufacturers placing medical devices on the market in the European Union are legally bound to report any serious or potentially serious incidents involving devices they produce or sell to the relevant authority in whose jurisdiction the incident occurred.
 Between 2013 and 2017, we submitted a number of MDRs to the FDA to report incidents in which ReWalk Personal users sustained falls or fractures.
 The FDA sent us letters requesting additional information relating to these MDRs submitted in 2017, including a request for a failure analysis.
-In August 2017, we initiated a voluntary correction for the ReWalk device that related to certain use instructions to reduce the risk of fractures and submitted a report to the FDA under 21 CFR Part 806.
+In August 2017, we initiated a voluntary correction for the ReWalk device that related to certain use instructions to reduce the risk of tibia/fibula fractures and submitted a report to the FDA under 21 CFR Part 806.
 Under Part 806, manufacturers and importers are required to make a report to the FDA of any correction or removal of a device if the correction or removal was initiated to reduce a risk to health posed by the device or to remedy a violation of the U.S. Federal Food, Drug, and Cosmetic Act caused by the device that may present a risk to health.
-In 2018, we submitted additional MDRs for fractures that occurred in foreign countries between 2015 and 2018.
-In addition, in 2018, 2019 and 2020, we submitted MDRs for fractures that occurred in the United States and Europe.

 In June 2018, we received a letter from the FDA agreeing with our decision to initiate a corrective action for the ReWalk, classifying the recall action as a Class II recall, and requesting that we make regular status reports to the FDA regarding our progress.
 While the FDA has statutory authority to require a recall, most recalls are undertaken voluntarily when a medical device is defective, when it could present a risk to health, or when it is both defective and presents a risk to health.
 In January 2019, we submitted a recall termination request to the FDA.
 In November 2019 the FDA informed us that it considered the recall action terminated.
-In September 2018, we submitted to the FDA revised labeling that incorporates the revised use instructions intended to prevent fractures as a special 510(k).
+In September 2018, we submitted to the FDA revised labeling that incorporates the revised use instructions intended to prevent the tibia/fibula fractures as a special 510(k).
 The special 510(k) was not accepted by FDA because it was administratively incomplete, and we withdrew the submission.
 In January 2020 we submitted a new 510(k) to the FDA for both the revised labeling/use instructions and additional changes to the device.
+This new 510(k) was not accepted by FDA because it was administratively incomplete and, accordingly, FDA notified ReWalk on January 22, 2020 of the Refuse-to-Accept (RTA) designation.
+The company requested a meeting with FDA to seek the agency's feedback regarding its planned RTA response through a Submission Issue Request (SIR).
+The 510(k) submission will be deemed withdrawn if a response to the RTA notification is not received by the FDA within 180 days of the date of the RTA notification.
 In September 2019, we also submitted a revised technical file with the additional device changes to the EU notified body and were notified in December 2019 that the extension of our certification had been granted.